aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/performance-tuning.rst

 Neuron provides developers with various performance optimization features.

 Two of the most widely used features are batching and pipelining.
-Both techniques aim to keep the data close to the compute engines, but achieve this data locality in different ways.
-In batching it is achieved by loading the data into an on-chip cache and reusing it multiple times for multiple different model-inputs, while in pipelining this is achieved by caching all model parameters into the on-chip cache across multiple NeuronCores and streaming the calculation across them.
+Both techniques aim to keep the data close to the compute engines, but they achieve this data locality in different ways.
+In batching it is achieved by loading the data into an on-chip cache and reusing it multiple times for multiple different model-inputs, while in pipelining it is achieved by caching all model parameters into the on-chip cache across multiple NeuronCores and streaming the calculation across them.

-As a general rule of thumb, batching is preferred for applications that aim to optimize throughput and cost at the expense of latency, while pipelining is preferred for applications with high-throughput requirement under a strict latency budget.
+As a general rule of thumb, batching is preferred for applications that aim to optimize throughput and cost at the expense of latency, while pipelining is preferred for applications with a high-throughput requirement under a strict latency budget.

 Compiling for batching optimization
 -----------------------------------

-To enable the batching optimization, we first need to compile the model for a target batch-size.
+To enable batching optimization, the model must first be compiled for a target batch-size.
 This is done by specifying the batch size in the input tensor's batch dimension during compilation.
-Users are encouraged to evaluate multiple batch sizes in order to determine the optimal latency/throughput deployment-point, which is application dependent.
+Users are encouraged to evaluate multiple batch size, in order to determine the optimal latency/throughput deployment-point, which is application-dependent.

 For example, the code snippet below enables batching on a ResNet50 model, with a batch-size of 5: